Mohd-Dilshan/ai-voice-sentiment-analyzer/README.md

-# ai-voice-sentiment-analyzer
-AI-powered audio sentiment analyzer that converts speech to text using OpenAI Whisper and analyzes emotional sentiment using HuggingFace Transformers.
-Built and executed on Google Colab.

-Audio Sentiment Analyzer using Whisper AI
+# Audio Sentiment Analyzer

 This project converts speech into text using OpenAI Whisper and analyzes the emotional sentiment of the transcription using HuggingFace Transformers.

 Workflow: